-Optional.
-If you use multiple exit nodes, this forces traffic to a primary exit node, instead of loadbalancing on all nodes.
-This is required if you want to use SNAT or if your upstream router doesn't support ECMP.
+If you use multiple exit nodes, force traffic through this primary exit node, instead of load-balancing on all nodes.
+Optional but necessary if you want to use SNAT or if your upstream router doesn't support ECMP.

-Exit Nodes local routing
+Exit Nodes Local Routing

-Optional.
 This is a special option if you need to reach a VM/CT service from an exit node.
 (By default, the exit nodes only allow forwarding traffic between real network and EVPN network).
+Optional.